 Handling Unreachable Processes

-An unreachable broker or process continues to be recorded in the durable domain configuration.
-When the NuoDB Manager
+An unreachable NuoDB Admin process (AP) continues to be recorded in the durable domain configuration.
+When NuoDB Command’s

-show domain summary should now show that those processes are running.
+show domain should now show that those processes are running.

-If you cannot restart the broker then you should not kill the database processes only because the local broker is down.
-The processes can continue to run and when a broker becomes available on the host then that broker will connect with those processes.
-However, if the processes are not running then you do need to remove the unreachable processes from the durable domain configuration.
-You do this by removing their host from the domain.
-See Removing an Unreachable Broker's Host from the Domain.
+If you cannot restart the AP, you should not kill the database processes only because the local AP is down.
+The processes can continue to run and when an AP becomes available on the host then that AP will connect with those processes.
+However, if the processes are not running then you do need to remove the servers associated with the unreachable processes from the durable domain configuration.
+You do this by removing their server from the domain.
+See Removing an Unreachable Admin Server from the Durable Domain.